 The highlight of the training workshop was the feedback session after the in-training, where the trainees were engaged in series of mentally-stimulating practical exercises to test their understanding of the various lectures they had received, with a view to ascertaining the overall success of the capacity-building workshop.

-At the end of the two-day workshop, the 34 participants unanimously expressed their gratitude to Social Action for the opportunity given them to attend the programme which marks a phase in a sequence of training workshops scheduled to hold periodically across the region.
+At the end of the two-day workshop, the 34 participants unanimously expressed their gratitude to Alone for the opportunity given them to attend the programme which marks a phase in a sequence of training workshops scheduled to hold periodically across the region.
 The next phase is expected to commence at a later date.